-Section 23.118 Solid Waste and Recycling Program
+Section 3.8 Solid Waste and Recycling Program

-- (a) The Select Board may maintain a suitable place as a public dump, where the inhabitants of the town shall have the right, under suitable regulations made by the Board of Health, to deposit ashes, cinders, papers, tin cans, and such other rubbish as may be permitted.
-Said dump shall be under the care and supervision of the Board of Health - (a) The Select Board shall be responsible for any municipal solid waste and recycling program, including the operation of a municipal recycling center, if it determines it is in the best interest of the Town to have such a program.
+- (a) The Select Board shall be responsible for any municipal solid waste and recycling program, including the operation of a municipal recycling center, if it determines it is in the best interest of the Town to have such a program.
 Operation of said program shall be managed by the Department of Public Works. - (b) The Select Board shall annually, between the fifteenth day of April and the Fifth Day of May, designate clean-up week in the town.

-Section 23.129 Zoning Board of Appeals
+Section 3.9 Zoning Board of Appeals

-(a) There shall be a Building Code_Zoning Board of Appeals for the purpose of hearing appeals from rulings made by the Inspector of Buildings Commissioner as provided for in the State Building Code.
-The Select Board shall appoint said Board to consist of five members; one member to be appointed for five years, one member for four years, one member for two years, and one member to serve for one year.
-Thereafter, each member shall serve for five years or until his the member's successor has been appointed.
+(a) There shall be a Zoning Board of Appeals for the purpose of hearing appeals from rulings made by the Buildings Commissioner as provided for in the State Building Code.
+The Select Board shall appoint said Board to consist of five members; one member to be appointed for five years, one member for four years, one member for three years, one member for two years, and one member to serve for one year.
+Thereafter, each member shall serve for five years or until the member's successor has been appointed.

-Section 23.1310 Finance Committee
+Section 3.10 Finance Committee

 - (a) There shall be a Finance Committee consisting of nine registered voters of the town who shall be sworn to the faithful performance of their duties.
-No elected or appointed town official or town employee, shall be eligible for membership on the Finance Committee. - (b) Annually not later than the first day of July, an appointment committee as provided for in the town charter shall appoint three members for a term of three years in place of those whose terms shall expire in that year. - (c) The Finance Committee, acting on behalf of the town residents, shall be responsible for the timely and thorough review of all financial statements, forecasts, and recommendations to be presented in conjunction with warrants for expenditures at the annual town meeting, as authorized under Section 6 of Chapter 2 of the town charter. - (d) The Committee shall meet, choose its own officers, and adopt such rules and regulations affecting its government as may from time to time are necessary.
+No elected or appointed town official or town employee, shall be eligible for membership on the Finance Committee. - (b) Annually not later than the first day of July, an appointment committee as provided for in the town charter shall appoint three members for a term of three years in place of those whose terms shall expire in that year. - (c) The Finance Committee, acting on behalf of the town residents, shall be responsible for the timely and thorough review of all financial statements, forecasts, and recommendations to be presented in conjunction with warrants for expenditures at the annual town meeting, as authorized under Section 6 of Chapter 2 of the town charter.

+(d) The Committee shall meet, choose its own officers, and adopt such rules and regulations affecting its government as may from time to time are necessary.

-Section 2.153.11 Design Review Committee
+Section 3.11 Design Review Committee